icesat2py/icepyx/doc/source/contributing/development_plan.rst

 We encourage you to use icepyx as a framework for finding and processing your ICESat-2 data, from designing your analysis to writing code to analyze your data to generating presentation-quality figures.
 We welcome example use cases from all disciplines.
+Some topics currently being investigated using ICESat-2 data:
+  - snow height in non-glaciated regions
+  - subsurface ocean structure (including bathymetry)
+  - vegetation canopy height
+  - glacier ice velocity
+  - sea level change
+  - archaeological site discovery
+  - phytoplankton concentrations under sea ice
+  - iceberg detection

 Please :ref:`contact us<contact_ref_label>`
-if you have any questions or would like to submit your example workflow showcasing your research!
+if you have any questions or would like to submit an example workflow showcasing your research!

 Data Analysis and Interaction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^